 But the most accredited truth seems to be, at least according to official and historical sources, that the ancient ruins were never researched in depth, nor archaeological excavations or restoration works ever have taken place; many pottery fragments consumed by weather and time, still scattered around in the area, seem to confirm this presumption.
 Local villagers told me that after World War II, during the early fifties, people found some ancient coins on the location but no one ever here was really interested in “treasure hunt”.
 Nowadays, only during the summer months some brave tourist dares to scramble up the access path to the ruins, reason why the place and the surrounding landscape preserved a trait of unicity until present times.
 During the winter period, the location is frequented only by shepherds and some lost explorer; bleating sheep’s are breaking sporadically the surreal silence.

 While approaching the ancient ruins from the foots of the small mountain, an intentional architectonic arrangement of the outer fortification walls, aligned from east to west, can be easily noticed; fact and accuracy later confirmed by the compass measurement.
 The top of the ancient hill fortification provides a breath-taking panorama, while the lunar and solar cycles can be easily observed from here.
 For his favorable strategic position the small mountain was not only appropriate for military purposes but most probably also for astronomical observations.
-A palpable silence rules all over and through the ancient ruins, it is the perfect place to escape the everyday complications of life, a place for contemplation and meditation... that emanates sacredness… where heaven and earth collide… since more than two thousand years.
+A palpable silence rules all over and through the ancient ruins, it is the perfect place to escape the everyday complications of life, a place for contemplation and meditation... that emanates sacredness… where heaven and earth collide… for more than two thousand years.